learn-co-curriculum/dsc-linalg-regression-lab/README.md

 ## Level up - Optional

-* Calculated the R_squared and extended R_squared for above experiment.
+* Calculated the R_squared and adjusted R_squared for above experiment.
 * Plot the residuals (similar to statsmodels) and comment on the variance and heteroscedascticity.
 * Run the experiment in statsmodels and compare the performance of both approaches in terms of computational cost.